inonreuven/Hybrid-Synthesizer/README.md

 <img src="Images/StepSequencerStateMachinejpg.jpg" width="500">.

 ### Step Sequencer implementation
 I connected 16 potentiometers to [decoder 16:4](https://assets.nexperia.com/documents/data-sheet/74HC_HCT4514.pdf) and the four selcteor pins to the microcontroller (update the output using timer 2 interrupt).
-Using the an encoder i can decide how many steps(notes) to play.
+Using the Encoder i can decide how many steps(notes) to play.